Social class in the United States

-Many Americans believe in a social class system that has three different groups or classes: the American rich, the American middle class, and the American poor.
-More complex models propose as many as a dozen class levels, including levels such as high upper class, upper class, upper middle class, middle class, lower middle class, lower class and lower lower middle class. while others disagree with the American construct of social class completely.
+Many Americans believe in a social class system that has three different groups or classes: the American rich (upper class), the American middle class, and the American poor.
+More complex models propose as many as a dozen class levels, including levels such as high upper class, upper class, upper middle class, middle class, lower middle class, working class, and lower class, while others disagree with the American construct of social class completely.
 Most definitions of a class structure group its members according to wealth, income, education, type of occupation, and membership within a hierarchy, specific subculture, or social network.
 Most concepts of American social class do not focus on race or ethnicity as a characteristic within the stratification system, although these factors are closely related.

 Sociologists Dennis Gilbert, William Thompson, Joseph Hickey, and James Henslin have proposed class systems with six distinct social classes.
-These class models feature an upper or capitalist class consisting of the rich and powerful, an upper middle class consisting of highly educated and affluent professionals, a middle class consisting of college-educated individuals employed in white-collar industries, a lower middle class composed of semi-professionals with typically some college education, a working class constituted by clerical and blue collar workers whose work is highly routinized, and a lower class divided between the working poor and the unemployed underclass.
+These class models feature an upper or capitalist class consisting of the rich and powerful, an upper middle class consisting of highly educated and affluent professionals, a middle class consisting of college-educated individuals employed in white-collar industries, a lower middle class composed of semi-professionals with typically some college education, a working class constituted by clerical and blue collar workers, whose work is highly routinized, and a lower class, divided between the working poor and the unemployed underclass.

 Markers

-Some definitions of class look only at numerical measures such as wealth or income.
+Some definitions of class look only at numerical measures, such as wealth or income.
 Others take into account qualitative factors, such as education, culture, and social status.
 There is no consensus on which of these variables is essential and which are merely common correlates.

-It is also disputed whether sharp lines can be drawn; one point of view in the debate:
+Social class is sometimes presented as a description of how members of the society have sorted themselves along a continuum of positions varying in importance, influence, prestige, and compensation.
+It is disputed whether sharp lines can be drawn for social classes.
+One point of view in the debate is: